Close Modal×

 Can a Real Estate Agent Split their Commission with a Buyer or Seller?

-Final Thoughts on a Real Estate Commission Works
+Final Thoughts on How Real Estate Commission Works

 While being a real estate agent does require hard work, the payoffs can be phenomenal.
 Since agents work on commission, there is no limit to how much they can make in the industry.
 Agents set their own hours, work at their own pace, and ultimately control their own commission rates.